Are you overwhelmed with

 You also can save by having easy grab-and-go breakfast items like Kind bars handy in your hotel room.
 There’s also a retail shop in each resort hotel that sells food items, but you pay resort prices.
 Or you can use a delivery service, such as Garden Grocer, Shipt or Instacart to deliver items to your resort hotel.
 A room charge will normally apply, so be aware of that.

 Beside, there are some great restaurants in the parks, in the resorts and at Disney Springs.
 Just know the prices before you go.
-An adult meal at a quick service restaurant in the parks averages around $13, not including a drink.
+An adult meal at a quick service restaurant in the parks averages around $13, not including a drink, which will be another $3+ unless you stick with a free cup of ice water.
 A kid’s meal is going to be around $7 and usually includes a drink.

 There’s going to be more variation in price at a table service restaurant.
 Expect an adult meal to cost around $25 (that’s an average) without a drink.
 Kids meals will be around $10 and usually include a drink.